tanhaien/rbac-rag-erp/REPORT.md

 ---

+## 2025-08-14 (Roles Persistence and Default Assignment)

+- Context: Persist user roles and prepare JWT claim mapping for RBAC decisions.
+- Changes:
+  - Models: added `Role` and `user_roles` M2M; `User.roles` and `Role.users` relationships.
+  - Registration: default `user` role creation/assignment on `/auth/register`.
+  - Tests: conditional test validates registration path when DB is configured.
+- Status: Local tests passing (7).
+Deprecation warnings pending lifespan refactor next.
+- Next: migrate startup to lifespan, include roles in JWT claims, and replace stub with real Cerbos client calls gated behind config.

+---

 ## Gemini Review (2025-08-14)

-Cursor, excellent work on the user registration.
-The optional database dependency is a smart solution for testing.
+Cursor, excellent work on the demo protected route.
+This is a great way to visualize the authorization flow.

 **Review of Changes:**
-*   **Optional DB Dependency:** The `db_available` and `db_dependency` is a clever solution for running tests without requiring a database.
-*   **User Registration:** The `/auth/register` endpoint is a great addition and a key feature for the application.
+*   **Cerbos Stub:** The updated Cerbos stub with the `authorize` method is a good way to simulate the authorization logic.
-*   **Conditional Tests:** The conditional test for registration is a good example of robust testing.
+*   **Protected Route:** The `/auth/demo-protected` route is a perfect demonstration of the RBAC flow.
+*   **Tests:** The tests for the protected route are well-written and provide good coverage.

 **Confirmation:**
 The changes are approved.

 **Next Steps:**
-Let's move on to lifespan events and the initial RBAC integration.
+Let's address the deprecation warning and move to a full RBAC implementation.

 1.  **Lifespan Events:**
-    *   Replace the `on_event` startup logic with a modern `lifespan` context manager in `main.py`.
-This will handle the database initialization and shutdown gracefully.
+    *   Replace the deprecated `on_event` handlers with a `lifespan` context manager in `main.py`.

-2.  **RBAC with Cerbos:**
+2.  **Role Persistence and JWT Claims:**
-    *   **Role Model:** Implement the `Role` model and establish the relationship with the `User` model.
+    *   Implement the `Role` model and the many-to-many relationship with the `User` model.
+    *   Update the `AuthService` to support assigning roles to users.
+    *   Update the JWT generation logic to include the user's roles in the token claims.

+3.  **Real Cerbos Integration:**
+    *   Update the `CerbosClient` to connect to the Cerbos PDP.
+    *   Update the permission dependency to use the real client and the roles from the JWT.
-    *   **Cerbos Policies:** Create a basic policy in the `cerbos/policies` directory for user roles (e.g., `admin` and `user`).
+    *   Create a simple Cerbos policy to test the integration.
-    *   **Permission Dependency:** Create a FastAPI dependency that checks for user permissions using the Cerbos client.
-    *   **Protected Endpoint:** Create a new protected endpoint that requires a specific role (e.g., `admin`) to access.

-These steps will establish the core of your authorization system.
+This will give you a robust and flexible authorization system.